-Are you a Mental Health Professional who has a client with Excoriation Disorder, Trichotillomania, or other Body-Focused Repetitive Behaviors (BFRBs)?
-Have you exhausted your resources in how to effectively treat these clients or are unfamiliar with the approaches needed to help your client?
-Most professionals in the field of psychology may have expertise or an enriching educational profile but haven’t had the opportunity to focus on treatment of BFRBs.
-This is no fault of the professional and in fact, most graduate institutes do not teach prospective practitioners about these conditions which makes it a “trial-and-error” method of treatment for them once they are out in the field practicing.
+Most professionals in the field of psychology may have expertise or an enriching educational background, but lack the skills to treat BFRBs.
+Historically, many graduate institutes do not teach prospective practitioners about these conditions which makes it a “trial-and-error” method of treatment for them once they are out in the field practicing.

-This causes a practitioner to rely on one cookie-cutter approaches for treatment at a time such as CBT, habit-reversal therapy, DBT, and exposure therapy with minimal results.
-Unfortunately, clients lose trust in the mental health system and lose hope in ever being treated because nothing seems to help them with their skin- picking or hair- pulling urges.
-Like with any disorder with an inexperienced, ill-trained, and misinformed therapist who uses outdated or ineffective approaches to treatment, it can cause additional damage to a client.
+This causes a practitioner to rely on cookie-cutter approaches for treatment with minimal results due to how resistant to treatment BFRBs are.
+Clients can lose trust in the mental health system and become disheartened in finding effective treatment.
+Like with any disorder with an inexperienced, ill-trained, and misinformed therapist who uses outdated or ineffective approaches to treatment, ineffective practices can cause additional damage to a client.

-Dr. Charles Mansueto, with over 25 years of clinical experience, devised an approach that has worked effectively with many clients: The ComB Model, which includes the SCAMP Intervention.
-While this practice may be labelled as Trichotillomania- based due to a lack of clinical representation pre- DSM 5 when it was created, it has also been approved for Excoriation Disorder treatment because of the established relationship between the two although they manifest differently, physically, in behavior.
-This method also incorporates conventional treatments in a multi- dimensional approach that focuses on the whole person, covering each angle of the person’s life that the disorder affects at once instead of using the approaches listed above in a linear fashion.
+With over 25 years of clinical experience, Dr. Charles Mansueto devised an effective approach: The ComB Model, which includes the SCAMP Intervention.
+While this practice may have originally been designed to treat trichotillomania due to a lack of clinical representation before the release of the Diagnostic Statistics Manual for Mental Health Professionals (DSM-5), it has since been approved for excoriation disorder.
+This method incorporates conventional treatments in a multi-dimensional approach that focuses on the whole person, covering each angle of the person’s life that the disorder affects at once.